pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_message-actions.md

 # Message Actions API for Objective-C SDK

-Use Message Actions to add or remove metadata on published messages (reactions, receipts).
-Subscribe to channels to receive message action events.
-You can also fetch past actions from Message Persistence.
+Use Message Actions to add/remove metadata on published messages (receipts, reactions, custom data).
+Subscribe to channels to receive message action events; fetch past actions from Message Persistence.

-Reactions: Using Message Actions specifically for emoji/social reactions.
+Reactions: Using Message Actions for emoji/social reactions.

 ## Add message action

-Requires Message Persistence (enable in Admin Portal).
+Requires Message Persistence: enable in the Admin Portal.

 Add an action to a published message.
 Response includes the added action.